-The results suggest a response of ENE to economic growth to be significant and positive meaning that in order to increase production in GCC countries, there is a need to employ more energy that is considered to be one of the most important factors of production nowadays.
-However, the response of ENE on CO, emissions is found to be negative.
+The results suggest a response of energy consumption to economic growth to be significant and positive meaning that in order to the crease production in GCC countries, there is a need to employ more energy that is considered to be one of the most important factors of production nowadays.
+However, the response of energy consumption on CO2 emissions is found to be negative.
 Taking into account the fact that most of the energy supply is based on nonrenewable sources, these results are of great importance for policy makers.
 It suggests that GCC countries are aware of the environmental depletion connected with the CO2 emissions connected with the consumption of fossil fuels energy.
-In terms of GDP, it is also found to respond negatively to the emissions of CO, which supports the previous conclusion suggesting the great awareness of the GCC countries on the environmental issues connected with the fossil fuels energy.
-At last, CO2 is found to respond positively to the both ENE and economic growth advocating the fact that most of the energy in GCC countries is supplied from nonrenewable sources.
-To explore whether or not there are the difference between these links in the short- and long-run, we have estimated and presented IRFs (Graph 1).
+In terms of GDP, it is also found to respond negatively to the emissions of CO2 which supports the previous conclusion suggesting the great awareness of the GCC countries on the environmental 2 sues connected with the fossil fuels energy.
+At last, CO2 is found to respond positively to the both energy consumption and economic growth advocating the fact that most of the energy in GCC countries is supplied from nonrenewable sources.
+To explore whether or not there are the difference between these links in the short- and long-run, we have stimated and presented impulse-response function.
 The evidence on the causal link is given in the Table 5.